-Cherokee rock village is famous for its noteworthy massive sandstone boulders that rise to 200 feet in height and date back to the Pennsylvanian period.
+Cherokee rock village is famous for its massive, massive, house-sized sandstone boulders that rise to 200 feet in height and date back to the Pennsylvanian period.

 2006 film “Failure to Launch” scenes starring Matthew McConaughey and Sarah Jessica Parker were shot in this place.
 It provided the village with much-needed fame.

 Cherokee rock village holds a great significant value in American history.
-This place was home to Native Americans from 8000BC to 1838, when the Indian Removal Act forcibly removed them.
+This place was home to Native Americans from 8000 BC to 1838, when the Indian Removal Act forcibly removed them.

 This brutal Act led to the infamous Trail of Tears incident, which caused more than 4000 Cherokee deaths during the evacuation.
-The history of Cherokee rock village has been covered.
-Let us now see what the main attractions of the place are.
+The history of the Cherokee has been covered.
+Let us now see what are the main attractions here.

-2. Things To Do
+2. Things to Do

 2.1 Rock Climbing

 Also known as the Sand Rock by the climber’s community, Cherokee is a popular place to get out and try climbing skills.
 Rock climbers from all parts of the world are drawn to the sport climbing opportunities the huge rock faces and boulders provide.

-The variety of climbing routes and rock faces provides alternatives and challenges that can accommodate every ability from novice to expert climbers.
-If you do not have any experience in rock climbing, some boulders are easily accessible, which you can try.
+The variety of climbing routes and rock faces provides alternatives and challenges that can accommodate every ability, from novice to expert climbers.
+If you do not have any experience in rock climbing, some boulders have easy access, which you can try.
 It gives you some stunning panoramas of Alabama.

-That being said, however, remember the facilities provided here for rock climbing are the bare minimum.
+However, remember that the facilities provided here for rock climbing are the bare minimum.
 Therefore, do not forget to bring your pieces of equipment with you.

-2.2 Nature trails
+2.2 Nature Trails

 Cherokee rock village is a famous camping site.
-It provides amazing camping views of the Coosa River valley and Weiss lake.
+It provides amazing primitive camping views of the Coosa River valley and Weiss lake.

 Most of the campsites are based on a first-come, first-serve basis.
 You can rent it for a daily use fee.
-The campsites are easily accessible through roads, or you can use passenger vans to reach your desired destination.
+The campsites are easily accessible by roads, or you can use passenger vans to reach your desired destination.

-The sites are marked with primitive fire pits.
-However, keep in mind that camping along the ridgeline can get windy, therefore make sure to keep your tents tightly secured to the ground.
+The sites are marked with primitive fire pits; however, keep in mind that camping along the ridgeline can get windy, therefore make sure to keep your tents tightly secured to the ground.

 It is also a popular picnic area providing adventures, fun, and frolic for the young.

-Weiss lake covers approximately 30,200 areas and comprises water coming from the Coosa River, Chattooga River, and Little River.
+Weiss lake covers approximately 30,200 areas and comprises water from the Coosa River, Chattooga River, and Little River.
 It offers 447 miles of shoreline, shallow flats, large cover, underwater drop-offs, and deep channels.
 On the other hand, the Coosa river forms the major tributary when it joins the Tallapoosa River near Wetumpka to form the Alabama River.